 Father’s Day is right around the corner, and there’s no better gift for dad than a new book.
-From real-life political intrigue and the hottest new thriller to a laugh-out-loud book by two comedic geniuses, the unique narratives below are sure to delight dad this Father’s Day.
+From real-life political intrigue and terrifying thriller to a laugh-out-loud read by two comedic geniuses, the books below are sure to delight dad this Father’s Day.
+Whether he’s the kind of reader who loves edge-of-your-seat suspense, immersive history, or sharp, witty storytelling, there’s something here to match his interests.
+This curated list makes it easy to find a pick he’ll genuinely enjoy and remember long after the day is over.

 You Have to Be Prepared to Die Before You Can Begin to Live: Ten Weeks in Birmingham That Changed America